This topic describes what a service-linked role is and how to create, delete, and monitor one.

 -

-Assume a service-linked role
+Assuming a service-linked role

-Identify the assuming service
+Viewing the trusted service

 You can use ActionTrail to audit the lifecycle and usage of service-linked roles.